 Danville Community College is a "Military Friendly Campus," and has been named to the 2015 list of Top Colleges and Universities, selected by Military Advanced Education.
 DCC is dedicated to helping eligible veterans, dependents, reservists, guardsmen, and disabled veterans (service connected) in the pursuit of education, be it higher education, retraining, vocational skills or just lifelong learning.
 We are happy to assist veterans in using their earned Veterans benefits.
-For information about VA educational benefits, contact Mona Snead (Located in Wyatt 111) at 434-797-8667.
-Visit our website for more information: www.danville.edu.
+For information about VA educational benefits, contact 434-797-8567 (Located in Wyatt 111).
+Visit our website for more information: www. danville.edu.